ome/omero-figure/README.rst

 Now install the script's dependencies:

 * Install `reportlab <https://bitbucket.org/rptlab/reportlab>`_ PDF python package from distribution packages.
-For example, install on CentOS 7:
+  This needs to be installed in the virtual environment where the server is run.

 ::

-    $ yum install python-reportlab
+    $ pip install reportlab

 * Optional: Figure legends can be formatted using Markdown syntax.
-To see this correctly in the exported PDF info page, we need `Python Markdown <https://python-markdown.github.io/>`_.
-For example, install on CentOS 7:
+To see this correctly in the exported PDF info page, we need `Python Markdown <https://python-markdown.github.io/>`_:

 ::

-    $ yum install python-markdown
+    $ pip install markdown

 Upgrading OMERO.figure
 ----------------------